Monday, November 30, 2009

 To people who want to try uzbek cooking

-Hi to everyone who ever heard about uzbek cooking:) Maybe you know that uzbek cuisine is very popular among other cuisines of Central Asian countries.
-For example you probably heard about pilav, somsa and manti.
-There are many ways of preparing food in our cuisine, like frying, boiling, steaming and we have so many variates of meals.
-And they are so delicious, once you try them you will fell in love with uzbek cuisine for the rest of your life:) My aim is to introduce you our cuisine, and I hope you will like it.
-As everyone who tried my food, you will enjoy them, but there is one thing- you MUST prepare them with LOVE :) This is my secret ingredient.
-As my mother use to say, u must turn your cooking to art and each time your meal must be an artwork.
+There are many techniques for preparing food in our cuisine, such as frying, boiling, steaming, baking and many recipes are quite easy to follow.
+Uzbek meals are delicious, flavorful and high in calorie) Once you try Uzbek food, you will fell in love with the cuisine for the rest of your life:) My aim is to introduce you to our cuisine and to show you how to cook tasty Uzbek dishes in your own kitchen.
+But there is one condition-you MUST cook them with LOVE :) This is my main secret ingredient.
+As my mother says, you must turn your cooking to art and each time your meal must be an artwork.
 I hope You will enjoy:)